sandyavila/Virtual-Reality-/README.md

 Complexity: There will be a statistically significant difference between high and low complexity scores based on performance parameters under the VR condition.

 #### Equipment or Apparatus
+###### Headset:
+ The Oculus Rift S was selected for this program due to the motion tracking support as well as motion driven controllers.
+The motion tracking feature tracks where the user is looking, which supports analytics about what the user is focusing on.
+Hand tracking allows users to interact with objects in the virtual environment using their hands.

+###### Game Engine:
+ The game engine chosen was Unity V2019.2.15 due to familiarity, Oculus SDK support and stability.
+Unity supports rapid prototyping and small independent game developers with its ease of use and stability.
+It also has good synergy with the Oculus Rift S by working alongside Oculus to incorporate its features.

+###### Coding IDE:
+Visual Studios 2019 was used due to the built in debugging process for Unity, making this an easy IDE to develop code in Unity.
+It is developed and maintained by Microsoft, ensuring its stability and support of the .Net framework.

 #### Materials, Tests, Tasks, and Stimuli